 A beaten-up station wagon makes its way up the crooked spine of modern day Britain.
-Stuck inside, picking up rideshares to pay their way, are two of the most mismatched humans you could hope to meet: Lucas, a young man suffering from chronic IBS, who has dedicated his existence to avoiding trouble and conflict at all cost; and Ruby, a hyperactive twelve-year old girl, who delights in playing games with people for her own amusement.
+Stuck inside, picking up rideshares to pay their way, are two of the most mismatched people you could ever hope to meet: Lucas, a young mixed-race man, suffering from chronic IBS, who avoids conflict at all cost and Ruby, a hyperactive, white teenager, who delights in playing games with people for her own amusement.
 In truth, they're estranged half-siblings heading up to Scotland to attend their absent father's funeral.

 Since graduating from The Italia Conti Academy of Theatre Arts, Bradley has worked across theatre, film and TV.

 On stage, he played the role of Timi in Ade Solanke’s Pandora's Box.
 He starred in BBC’s The Crimson Field and Sky One’s Stan Lee's Lucky Man.

 His film credits include The Hitman's Bodyguard, The Runaways, and 90 Minutes, as well as a long standing collaboration with Laura Spini and Laurence Brook, with whom he made no fewer than four short films.

 NYC-born Fred Melamed has appeared in seven Woody Allen films, including the Oscar-winning Hannah and Her Sisters.
 But it was for his portrayal of "sensitive" villain Sy Ableman, in A Serious Man, the 2009 dark comedy by Joel and Ethan Coen, that he became most widely known.
 On television, Melamed headlines with Maria Bamford on the hit Netflix series Lady Dynamite, and has recurring roles in Casual, New Girl, Girls and House of Lies.